Top 21 Family-Friendly Bike Trails in Wisconsin

 Running from Madison to McFarland, the Lower Yahara River Trail serves as an excellent bicycle route for families.
 It has several parks, an extensive boardwalk, and a paved path that is level.
 At William G. Lunney Lake Farm County Park, the route shares a trailhead with the Capital City State Trail.
 The trail cuts through the park, and traverses a long boardwalk between Upper Mud Lake and Lake Waubesa.
 It then arrives at McFarland’s McDaniel Park.

-From the trailhead at William G. Lunney Lake Farm County Park, biking to McDaniel Park and back is a 5-mile ride.
-A highlight of this route is crossing the 1-mile boardwalk, with its fishing piers, rest stops with benches, and observation areas.
-Dane County Parks claims this boardwalk is the longest inland bridge built for non-motorized vehicles in North America.
+From the trailhead at William G. Lunney Lake Farm County Park, biking to McDaniel Park and back is an easy five-mile ride.
+A highlight of the route is crossing the mile-long boardwalk, with its many fishing piers, rest stops with benches, and observation areas.
+Dane County Parks Department claims this boardwalk is the longest inland bridge built for non-motorized vehicles in North America.

 The different parks along the trail support an abundance of family activities.
 McDaniel Park has restrooms, playground, covered picnic shelter, fishing dock, and swimming beach.
 Cyclists also have the option to take a spur trail to Lunney Lake Farm County Park.
 This 328-acre park has a campground, restrooms, picnic shelters, fishing pier, playgrounds, wildlife pond, and observation tower.
 Lussier Family Heritage Center is located there too.
 It has a Prairie Learning Center, natural play area, pollinator and sensory gardens, butterfly waystation, and interpretive trail.